jshargrave/MintParser/README.md

 ~~~

 ## Arguments
 List of arguements below.
 I go into further detail about the usage and values of each argument below.
+If argument only takes a list of values then those values are listed.
+Otherwise the argument name is repeated with all upercase to indicate that it needs to be replaced with a real value.
 ~~~
+--action            GroupByPatternFile		List of actions to perform
+		    GroupByColumnValue
+		    GroupBySearchPattern
---action            ACTION	        List of actions to perform --transactions_file TRANSACTION_FILE    Transactions file from Mint.com --pattern_file      PATTERN_FILE        Pattern file contain series of Regular Expressions --categorize_column CATEGORIZE_COLUMN   Column to group transactions by --search_pattern    SEARCH_PATTERN      Search pattern to group transactions by --output_file_json  OUTPUT_FILE_JSON    Output file where results are written --output_file_csv   OUTPUT_FILE_CSV     Output file where results are written --date_period       DATE_PERIOD         Date period to group matching transactions by --date_column       DATE_COLUMN         Column in --transactions_file to extract date from --amount_column     AMOUNT_COLUMN       Column in --transactions_file to extract amount from
+--transactions_file TRANSACTION_FILE    	Transactions file from Mint.com
+--pattern_file      PATTERN_FILE        	Pattern file contain series of Regular Expressions --categorize_column CATEGORIZE_COLUMN   	Column to group transactions by --search_pattern    SEARCH_PATTERN      	Search pattern to group transactions by --output_file_json  OUTPUT_FILE_JSON    	Output file where results are written --output_file_csv   OUTPUT_FILE_CSV     	Output file where results are written --date_period       Real			Date period to group matching transactions by
+		    Daily
+		    Biweekly
+		    Weekly
+		    Monthly
+		    Yearly
+--date_format       DATE_FORMAT			The format of the date in the --transaction_file --date_column       DATE_COLUMN         	Column in --transactions_file to extract date from
+--amount_column     AMOUNT_COLUMN       	Column in --transactions_file to extract amount from

+-----------------------------------(Optional)-------------------------------------------------------
+--start_date        START_DATE			Start date to start searching for transactions --end_date          END_DATE			End date to stop searching for transactions --user_interface    True			Enable or disable user interface
+		    False
 ~~~

 ### --action